-The best explanation for the fatwa and how it directly inspired the likes of London’s 7/7 are to be found in Kenan Malik’s “From Fatwa to Jihad”.
+The best explanation for the fatwa and how it directly inspired London’s 7/7 are to be found in Kenan Malik’s “From Fatwa to Jihad”.
 English writer Malik tells how in February 1989 he witnessed a profound event: the first burning of The Satanic Verses in public.
 A thousand Muslims gathered in Bradford, Yorkshire with copies of Rushdie’s book and burned it in front of a police station.
 It wasn’t quite Kristallnacht but it was calculated to shock and to offend.

 Like Rushdie, Malik was born of an Indian Muslim family.
 He grew up in Britain in an Islamic culture which was deeply embedded but not “all consuming”.
-He became a radical leftist in the 1980s, and did not think of himself as Muslim but black.
+He became a radical leftist in the 1980s, and did not think of himself as Muslim but “black”.
 Malik quotes secular writer Fay Weldon who said the Qu’ran offered no food for thought.
 “It forbids change, interpretation, self-knowledge, even art for fear of treading on Allah’s creative toes,” Weldon said.

 But so was jihadism in Britain, according to Malik.
 He argues Britain and many other Governments formed pacts with religious movements because they thought they would be easier to control than the left.
-This was a miscalculation and it was made worse in the UK by Government policies that outsourced “Muslim issues” to Muslim organisations.
-In the wake of the London Bombings of 2005, Muslim leaders lashed Prime Minister Tony Blair for ignoring the warning signs that led to 7/7.
+This was a miscalculation.
+After the London Bombings of 2005, Muslim leaders lashed Prime Minister Tony Blair for ignoring the warning signs.
 Blair hit back criticising moderate Muslims for not doing enough.
 “Governments cannot go and root out the extremism in these communities,” he said.